-From a common sense perspective and in line with the guiding principle above of early intervention, it is best practice to make Team leaders or Supervising Partner immediately aware of anything that remotely appears to be an 'expression of dissatisfaction' and not get stuck on a definition of a complaint.
+From a common sense perspective and in line with the guiding principle above of early intervention, it is best practice to make the team leaders or supervising partner immediately aware of anything that remotely appears to be an 'expression of dissatisfaction' and not get stuck on the definition of a complaint.
 Simply, if in any doubt at all, just report it, as by doing so it ensures from that point the firm becomes part of any solution and works with you to address any issues arising.